melindaconners/HMMalbatross/README.md

 **This README and all files will be finalized and uploaded by Feb.
 26 2021** \
 Please address questions/comments to Melinda Conners: connersm@gmail.com

+## Functions/Toolboxes:
+For the following scripts to work, need to load functions and toolboxes into Matlab path.
+Files starting with 'ft' should be included in a Functions_Toolboxes folder.

 ## Scripts:

 #### 's1_import_AGM.m' (MATLAB): to import and pre-process sensor data from Technosmart AGM devices